-The Shark IQ Robot has an okay performance on low-pile carpets.
-It has no issue clearing pet hair and does a good job with larger debris like sand as well.
+The Shark IQ Robot delivers alright performance on low-pile carpets.
+It has no issue clearing pet hair and sucks up most large debris like sand too.
 Unfortunately, it struggles with fine debris like baking soda on this surface type.

-This robot vacuum performs decently on high-pile carpet.
-It clears most pet hair and coarse debris and does an overall fair job when it comes to dealing with finer material.
+This robot vacuum offers decent performance on high-pile carpet.
+It clears most pet hair and coarse debris and does an overall fair job when it comes to dealing with finer material like baking soda.
 Still, if you're looking for a robot vacuum that delivers better performance on this surface type, consider the Shark EZ Robot Self-Empty AV911S.

 The Shark IQ Robot's maneuverability is satisfactory.
-It cleans thoroughly and shouldn't miss any parts of a room.
-It's low enough to squeeze under couches and tables and doesn't bump into furniture.
-It can clear low-lying obstructions like electrical cords without getting stuck, but rug tassels can get caught in its brushroll.
+It cleans in an organized manner, starting by moving in large sweeping patterns before doing smaller sections individually as it approaches obstacles, and finishes by cleaning the outermost edges of a room.
+It's low enough to squeeze under couches and tables and shouldn't bump into furniture.
+It can climb over low-lying obstructions like electrical cords without getting stuck, but rug tassels can get caught in its brushroll.
 If you're looking for a robot vacuum that's better at maneuvering itself, take a look at the iRobot Roomba i3+, which has a smart pathing feature.

-The Shark IQ Robot RV1001 has excellent automation features automation features.
+The Shark IQ Robot RV1001 has excellent automation features.
 It works with a companion app that allows you to see the vacuum's remaining battery life, receive push notifications about its status, pause or resume cleaning, and control it with voice commands if you have an Amazon Alexa or Google Home device.
 You can also direct it to a specific room, change the power mode, and send it back to its dock.
 The vacuum also comes with physical boundary marker strips you can use to keep it out of certain areas.

 We tested the 'Black' variant of the Shark IQ Robot RV1001, and you can see its label here.
 Another variant, referred to as the Shark IQ Robot Self-Empty Vacuum, comes with an external dirt bin/charging station for automatic debris disposal.
 We can't confirm that this model performs similarly, as its automatic dirt emptying capabilities could have an impact on performance.